Tracking List: MAC 2026 - Miscellaneous

 H - Referred to committee - House-Fiscal Review

-H - Reported Do Pass - House-Rules-Legislative
+H - Reported Do Pass as substituted - House-Rules-Administrative

-H - Voted Do Pass - House-Rules-Legislative
+H - Voted Do Pass as substituted

-H - Public hearing completed - House-Insurance
+H - Public hearing completed - House-Higher Education and Workforce Development

 H - Read Second Time